-5. Scheduling
+5. Schedulina

 - a.
-Application and fee for sanction must be received in the NATRC office, postmarked at least ninety (90) days prior to the ride date, unless special arrangements are made with the sanction chair and executive committee. - Rides scheduled for the same weekend shall be at least 250 miles apart in order to be sanctioned. - c.
+Application and fee for sanction must be received in the NATRC office, postmarked at least ninety (90) days prior to the ride date, unless special arrangements are made with the sanction chair and executive committee. - b.
+Rides scheduled for the same weekend shall be at least 250 miles apart in order to be sanctioned.
+A Leisure Division-only ride may be excepted. - c.
 Priority on ride dates shall be given to rides sanctioned the previous ride year. - d.
-Rides sanctioned but cancelled will hold their priority date for one year only. - e.
+Rides sanctioned but cancelled will hold their priority date for one year only.

+- e.
 Sanction written commitment for established ride is due by the 31st of January.
 After the 31st of January, the priority date will be forfeited. - f.
-To maintain sanctioned ride status: - (1) A ride must be listed on the NATRC official web site (with the correct ride date) at least sixty (60) days prior to the ride. - (2) Entry forms must be pre-approved by sanction chair before being distributed.
+To maintain sanctioned ride status: - (1) A ride must be listed on the NATRC official web site (with the correct ride date) at least sixty (60) days prior to the ride.

+(2) Entry forms must be pre-approved by sanction chair before being distributed.